M7Tro/LearningNext/fullStack/notes.md

     That is why using SQL queries might be a much better/cleaner option.

     For the next step, we get 5 latest invoices sorted by date.

+There are a few things to be aware of:

+    The data requests are unintentionally blocking each other.
+It creates a request waterfall.

+    By default, NextJS pre-renders routes to improve performance.
+This is called Static Rendering.
+If your data changes, it won't be reflected in the dashboard.

+Note: there is an interesting way of passing SQL commands being used.
+It relies on backticks ``:
+    const invoiceCountPromise = sql`SELECT COUNT(*) FROM invoices`;

+What are request Waterfalls:

+    A "waterfall" refers to a sequence of request that depend on the completion of each other.

+    In case of data fetching, each request can only begin when the other one is finished.

+    This is not necessarily bad: you might want data fetching to execute sequentially.

+Parallel data fetching:

+    Common way to avoid waterfalls is to initiate requests simultaneously/in parallel.

+    In JavaScript, you can use Promise.all() to initiate several requests together.

+    Promise.all() accepts an array of functions that return a promise.
+You can pass it a bunch of commands like const invoiceCountPromise = sql`SELECT COUNT(*) FROM invoices`;

+    const data = Promise.all([]) results in an array data that contains the response of each promise that are accessible with [] subscript operator.

+    The problem with that approach is that Promise.all() will wait for every promise to resolve/reject and one request might be significantly slower that others.

+Chapter 8: Static and dynamic rendering

+    Currently, there are two setbacks to the way the data is fetched on the dashboard page.

+    There is a request waterfall, where each request must be initiate after completion of the previous one.

+    The dashboard is static: changes in data will not be reflected on the page.

+Whati is Static Rendering:

+    with static rendering, data fetching and rendering happens during build time (when you deploy) or when validating data.

+    Whenever a user visits your page, the cached result is served.
+There are a couple of benefits to static rendering:

+        faster websites - prerendered content can be cached and globally distributed.

+        Reduced server load - because the server is cached (stored), the server does not need to make requests on every request of a user.

+        SEO - prerendered content is easier for search engine crawlers to index.

+    Static rendering is useful for UI with no data or data that is shared across users: static blog post or a product page.
+Not a good fit for a dashboard that must have data reguarly updated.

+    The opposite of static rendering is dynamic rendering.

+Dynamic rendering:

+    With dynamic rendering, the content is rendered on the server for each user at request time.
+There are several benefits:

+        Real-time data

+        User-specific content: it is easier to serve personalized content with dynamically rendered components

+        Request time information: dynamic rendering allows you to access data that is only accessible in request time, like cookies or URL search parameters